Admission Eligibility Appeal

-The Admissions Appeals Committee considers appeal packets monthly, the last Friday of the month.
+The Admissions Appeals Committee's schedule for considering appeals varies by semester.
+For Spring and Summer Semester, meetings are monthly on the last Friday of the month as shown below.
 All packets must be complete and submitted to the Office of Admissions by the prior Friday (the next to last Friday of the month).
 If the last Friday of the month is a holiday, the schedule is shifted a week earlier.
 Appeals will be considered by term according to the following schedule:

 Spring Semester: September through November